cybruGhost/THE-CUBE/README.md

 ---
 ## 📲 Download Our Apps, no ads
-our apps are add free. and dont require registration to work [thecub.netlify.app](https://thecub.netlify.app)
+our apps are add free. and dont require registration [thecub.netlify.app](https://thecub.netlify.app)